February 16, 2024

 I think therein lies the source of the karaoke disparity between the US and Korea.
 In the US, karaoke is just one of many entertainment options.
 In Korea, it's a sanctuary for respite, borne out of necessity.
 It may not be a coincidence that the compact, efficient designs of Korean coin-noraebangs resemble public restroom stalls.

 Drawing on this analogy, I propose that the number of karaokes in a city could be indicative of more than just cultural preferences.
 It reflects the urban desire for emotional release within the confines of city living.
-Hence, the "Karaoke Index" could serve as a metric for evaluating the city inhabitants' unmet need for privacy and personal time.
+Thus, the "Karaoke Index" could serve as a metric for evaluating the city inhabitants' unmet need for privacy and personal time.

 Conversely, I believe the Korean-style noraebangs could find a welcoming audience in today's American cities.
 As the dream of single-family homes becomes increasingly elusive and work demands grow, noraebangs may offer the comfort of space that is becoming scarcer by the day.
 After all, it's a tried-and-tested model that's served overworked Koreans over the past decades.